Utilities companies come in for criticism from Mayo Cllr

 A Castlebar councillor has criticised the behaviour of utilities companies in the area.

-“We are sick to the teeth of utilities companies who when they put down manholes or chambers they don’t finish around them,” Cllr Ger Deere told a meeting of Castlebar Municipal District.
+“We are sick to the teeth of utilities companies who, when they put down manholes or chambers, don’t finish around them,” Cllr Ger Deere told a meeting of Castlebar Municipal District.

-He said Mayo County Council are left carrying the can as a result.
+He said the council is left carrying the can as a result.

 “It’s left up to the council to cover that cost.
 It’s going on for years and years.
-Eircom in particular, are making millons every week and we have a particular case in Ballyvary.
-I’d say for the last eight to 10 years, Eircom put down chambers and manholes and the state they left around them is unbelievable, for cyclists for walkers and even for cars,” said Cllr Sheridan.
+Eircom, in particular, are making millions every week and we have a particular case in Ballyvary.
+I’d say for the last eight to 10 years, Eircom put down chambers and manholes and the state they left around them is unbelievable, for cyclists, for walkers and even for cars,” said Cllr Deere.

 He said action needs to be taken to prevent this from happening again.